EvanRamseyC/Automated-Directory-Archiver/README.md

 All projects that follow this structure will work for the script:
        -A year that you are working with
-       -One directory that contains all the subdirectories you want to archive for that given year -One directory that contains all the mod (XML) files for a year you want to MOVE to its corresponding subdirectory you will archive
+       -One directory that contains all the subdirectories you want to archive for that given year -One directory that contains all the mod (XML) files for a year you want to move(cut and paste) to its corresponding subdirectory you will archive
-       -One directory where you want your readytoprocess directory to go after successfully archived -One directory where you want your compressed archives to go -one manifest file that you want to be COPIED into each directory -A pattern that you want each archived file to be named by.
+       -One directory where you want your readytoprocess directory to go after successfully archived -One directory where you want your compressed archives to go -one manifest file that you want to copy and paste into each directory -A pattern that you want each archived file to be named by.
 This script assumes that the archived file will be the same name as the mod file inside of it.